 Tap water can – legally! – contain all kinds of substances and organisms that make that water a lot less pure.
 Examples are:

 Water from the tap or bottles of drinking water: what is better?

 Because tap water may contain more contaminants than you would expect, you may be inclined to turn to bottled water.
 This is often seen as a more pure alternative to drinking water from the tap.

 Unfortunately, bottled water has a huge drawback: the enormous negative impact of the plastic bottle industry on the environment.
 When you think about it, it is absurd how much time, money and carbon dioxide emissions one plastic bottle of drinking water involves.
 Not only does the mineral water have to be purified, the plastic bottle has to be produced, filled and then transported to the rest of the world.
 That is an incredibly long process, while you consume that bottle of water within a day.

 If you want to help the environment, tap water is the ‘cleaner’ option.
 But if you want to do something good for your health, bottled water may be a better choice.

 Fortunately, there is an alternative that embraces both sides: Aquablu’s innovative water purifiers bring truly clean drinking water within reach for everyone with the help of reverse osmosis technology.
-Read more about these home water purification systems here.
-With one of these systems, the best water simply comes out of your own tap.
 Want to have your water softened?
 That is also possible with our water softeners.